-If you’re young, and you don’t support vaccines, you’ve probably been told at least a few dozen times that the reason you don’t vaccinate is because you’ve had the luxury of living in a time where “vaccine preventable diseases” aren’t prevalent.
+If you’re young and you don’t support vaccines, you’ve probably been told at least a few dozen times that the reason you don’t vaccinate is because you’ve had the luxury of living in a time where “vaccine preventable diseases” aren’t prevalent.
 Just ask a grandparent or someone who had polio and they’ll tell you the story of how vaccines saved the day and just how devastating measles and chicken pox really were.
-Their testimonies are valid…unless of course you actually have a grandparent whose lived an entire century and can tell you how things really were, or you have a friend who had polio and doesn’t support the polio vaccine.
+Their testimonies are valid. . .unless of course you actually have a grandparent whose lived an entire century and can tell you how things really were.
 Their testimonies don’t count.

 She’s 100-years old, still lives in her own 2-story house, and even watches my babes once in a while.
-I’m lucky, I have several people in my family who are approaching the 100-year mark and are sharp enough to set the record straight.
+I am lucky.
+I have several people in my family who are at the 100-year mark and are sharp enough to set the record straight.
 I’m not sure why people in my family live so long.
 It could be the organic diet, the herbs, or the fact that all of my century-old relatives are unvaccinated.
-If my grandmother dies in the near future, it will only be because she’s started eating hot dogs and no one has told her that hot dog is mystery meat.
+If my grandmother dies in the near future, it will only be because she has started eating hot dogs and no one has told her that hot dog is mystery meat.
 Do they make a vaccine for that?

 Mumps, measles, whooping cough, chicken pox, and even the flu were rights of passage that almost every child experienced which challenged and groomed the immune system and protected them from more serious diseases as adults.
 Deaths from these diseases were rare and only occurred in the really poor children who had other “things” as well.